 At the bottom of the steps is the board game cafe Chance and Counters, the perfect place to order a hot chocolate and spend a few hours.

 #10 Go stargazing

 Stargazing?
 In the middle of the city?
 Bristol’s got you covered.
 Its planetarium – a huge silver ball in the middle of Millennium Square – is the perfect place to laze back and watch the constellations go past while the world is cold outside!

-The 3D planetarium is the only one of its kind in the UK, and stargazing nights for adults aged 16+ run year-round.
-There’s an on-site bar, and you can watch a variety of star shows – from seasonal stargazing to exploring the galaxy!
+The 3D planetarium is the only one of its kind in the UK and stargazing nights for adults aged 16+ run year-round.
+There’s an on-site bar, and you can watch various star shows – from seasonal stargazing to exploring the galaxy!

 Where to stay in Bristol

 Bristol’s got tons of different neighborhoods, all with a really distinct character.
 Your ideal Bristol accommodation will depend on your style of travel.
 Some of my favorite places to stay in Bristol are Stokes Croft (for backpackers), the Harbourside, the city center, Old Market (for mid-range hotels), and Clifton (for more upmarket luxury accommodation).

 In Stokes Croft, the Full Moon hostel accommodates backpackers from all over the world.
 It’s also home to one of Bristol’s most fun bars and is in the heart of the city’s liveliest nightlife area.

 For a central, modern, affordable hotel, check out Future Inn in Old Market.
 It has a bar and restaurant on-site, and the rooms are clean, have plenty of natural light, and offer all of the amenities you’d expect in a city-center hotel.